Gum Problems and Gum Diseases in 2022

-Please read below about this silent dental disease that is still THE major cause of tooth loss in the UK today!
-Sadly some people cannot help it as perhaps 15-30% of the population are genetically predisposed to gum diseases, as if their immune systems either overreact or under-react to any bacteria build up in their mouths, but this can still be greatly reduced or slowed down by having great Oral Hygiene habits, some clever diet changes and regular visits to your Dentist, Hygienist or Specialist, perhaps 3 monthly, to help keep most of your teeth for life.
+Please read below about this often silent dental disease that is still THE major cause of tooth loss in the UK today!
+Sadly some people cannot help it as perhaps 15-30% of the population are genetically predisposed to gum diseases, as if their immune systems either overreact or under-react to any bacteria building up in their mouths, but this can still be greatly reduced or slowed down by having great Oral Hygiene habits, some clever diet changes and regular visits to your Dentist, Hygienist or Specialist, perhaps 3 monthly, to help keep most of your teeth for life.
 It takes determination though to compensate for this vulnerability of the gums.

 Do I have Periodontal (Gum) Diseases?